nikoladimitroff/DSA-Demo-Library/homeworks/hw2.md

 We expect your index file to look like this:
 ```
 INDEX
-keyword1, 1,
+keyword1, page1
-keyword2, 4, 6, 10
+keyword2, page1, page2, page3
 ...
-keywordN, 150-152, 405-406
+keywordN, page1, page2-page3
 ```
 Rules:
-* The output file always starts with the string *"INDEX"*
+* The output file must always start with the string *"INDEX"*
 * The next **n** lines contain the locations of each of the **n** keywords, **sorted alphabetically**:
   - Each line must start with the keyword itself, followed by a comma and a space
   - The indexes of the words follow.
 If a word is found several times, display them all separated by commas.
 If a word is found on **consequent** pages display the range of pages with a dash as in ***150-152*** instead of ***150, 151, 152***.
-  - The indexer is case-insenstive - consider *"Hello"* and *"hello"* are the same word
+  - The indexer is case-insenstive - consider *"Hello"* and *"hello"* the same word
   - **No** trailing whitespace is allowed
   - **No** trailing line ending is allowed